SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 > [!NOTE]
 > It's not recommended to implement this function in luau.
 Doing so will expose you to easy detections

 Triggers a specified event on a `ClickDetector`.
 The event parameter defaults to **MouseClick** if not defined.
-Not providing the distance will default to infinite
+Not providing the distance will default to infinite.

 ```luau
 function fireclickdetector(object: ClickDetector, distance: number?, event: string?): ()